-- 19. The National Health Service (Pharmaceutical Services and Local Pharmaceutical Services) Regulations 2013 came into force on 1 April 2013.
-Regulation 5 states that the HWB's first PNA must be published by 1 April 2015.
-However, this does not preclude HWBs from publishing their first PNA earlier. - 20.
-In accordance with Regulation 5, it is proposed that, with agreement from the Board, the PNA be published in January 2015, 3 months before the statutory deadline date.
+- 20. The National Health Service (Pharmaceutical Services and Local Pharmaceutical Services) Regulations 2013 come into force on 1 April 2013.
+Regulation 5 states that the HWB's first PNA must be published by 1 April 2015 and reviewed every three years.
+Therefore the reviewed PNA must be published by 1 April 2018.
+However, this does not preclude HWBs from publishing their reviewed PNA earlier. - 21.
+In accordance with Regulation 5 it is proposed that, with agreement from the Board, the PNA be published in January 2018, 3 months before the statutory deadline date.